 Sri Krishna Temple, Udupi, is a very popular Temple in our country and it is the most visited Temple by me!
 Certainly over 150 times and perhaps very close to 200 times!
-While I was studying Bachelor of Engineering, 5-Year Course, at Manipal Institute of Technology, Manipal, it was our practice to visit Sri Krishna Temple at Udupi / Udipi, every Saturday.
+While I was studying Bachelor of Engineering, 5-Year Course, at Manipal Institute of Technology, Manipal, from 1970 to 1975, it was our practice to visit Sri Krishna Temple at Udupi / Udipi, every Saturday.
 The Temple is under 7 kms. from Manipal.
 This practice was started and was there among my brother, Dr. Lakshminarsu and his friends who were my seniors at Manipal, studying Bachelor of Dental Surgery at Kasturba Medical College, Manipal.
-Every Saturday evening I used to go to my brother’s hostel and from there we used to go in a group to Udipi and visit Sri Krishna Temple and the nearby Temples.
-After the visit to the Temples we used to have heavy refreshments at Mitra Samaj which is close to the Temple and sometimes at other popular eating places in Udipi like Diana.
+Every Saturday evening I used to go to my brother’s hostel and from there we used to go in a group to Udupi and visit Sri Krishna Temple and the nearby, very ancient Sri Anantheswara and Sri Chandramouleeshwara Temples.
+After the visit to the Temples we used to have heavy refreshments at Mitra Samaj hotel which is close to the Temple and sometimes at other popular eating places in Udupi like Diana restaurant.
 When I completed my III-Year Engineering, my brother completed his Graduation and left Manipal.
-And then I continued this practice of visiting Sri Krishna Temple every Saturday with my engineering college - junior, Alladi Raghu, who incidentally is my friend since childhood and our neighbor at Secunderabad.
+And then I continued this practice of visiting Sri Krishna Temple every Saturday with my engineering college - junior, Alladi Raghu, who incidentally is my friend since childhood and my neighbor at Secunderabad.